-In Religious Education we will focus on both Christianity and Judaism and look at specific writings and teachings.
+In Religious Education, we will be focusing on both Christianity and Judaism.

 For this half term’s homework project , you can either: